Wolf communication: Olfactory

 Olfaction is probably the wolf's most acute sense, and plays a fundamental role in communication.
 The wolf has a large number of apocrine sweat glands on the face, lips, back, and between the toes.
 The odor produced by these glands varies according to the individual wolf's microflora and diet, giving each a distinct "odor fingerprint".
 A combination of apocrine and eccrine sweat glands on the feet allows the wolf to deposit its scent whilst scratching the ground, which usually occurs after urine marking and defecation during the breeding season.
 The follicles present on the guard hairs from the wolf's back have clusters of apocrine and sebaceous glands at their bases.
 As the skin on the back is usually folded, this provides a microclimate for bacterial propagation around the glands.
 During piloerection, the guard hairs on the back are raised and the skin folds spread, thus releasing scent.

 The precaudal scent glands may play a role in expressing aggression, as combative wolves raise the base of their tails whilst drooping the tip, thus positioning the scent glands at the highest point.
 The wolf possesses a pair of anal sacs beneath the rectum, which contain both apocrine and sebaceous glands.
 The components of anal sac secretions vary according to season and gender, thus indicating that the secretions provide information related to gender and reproductive state.
 The secretions of the preputial glands may advertise hormonal condition or social position, as dominant wolves have been observed to stand over subordinates, apparently presenting the genital area for investigation, which may include genital licking.

 During the breeding season, female wolves secrete substances from the vagina, which communicate the females' reproductive state, and can be detected by males from long distances.
 Urine marking is the best-studied means of olfactory communication in wolves.
 Its exact function is debated, though most researchers agree that its primary purpose is to establish boundaries.
 Wolves urine mark more frequently and vigorously in unfamiliar areas, or areas of intrusion, where the scent of other wolves or canids is present.
 So-called raised leg urination (RLU) is more common in male wolves than in females, and may serve the purpose of maximizing the possibility of detection by conspecifics, as well as reflect the height of the marking wolf.
 Only dominant wolves typically use RLU, with subordinate males continuing to use the juvenile standing posture throughout adulthood.
 RLU is considered to be one of the most important forms of scent communication in the wolf, making up 60–80% of all scent marks observed.
+Like other canids, wolves urinate on their food caches in order to identify them.
 Their urine contains pyrazine analogs that act as kairomones, repelling their prey.